Polar Bears: Hungry, homeless and hunted

-Efforts to save polar bears have been dominated by the ongoing challenges posed by climate change and the resulting loss of sea ice, which deprives the bears of a place to live and hunt.
-In contrast, threats resulting from trophy hunting and the international trade in polar bear skins have received little attention.
-New research conducted by Ole Liodden, People for Nature & Peace's Technical Advisor, revealed that the growing international skin trade poses a serious, immediate and largely unrecognized threat to polar bears.
-With your help, we can ensure that this newly uncovered danger to the survival of polar bears becomes an urgent conservation priority, as polar bears are under siege between guns and climate change.
+The plight of polar bears has become synonymous with climate change and melting sea ice because it deprives the bears of a place to live and hunt.
+In contrast, threats resulting from international trade in polar bear skins and trophy hunting have received almost no attention.
+New research by People for Nature & Peace's Technical Advisor, Ole J. Liodden revealed that the growing international trade in skins poses an immediate and largely unrecognized threat to polar bear survival.

 The average price of polar bear skins at fur auctions in Canada has more than quadrupled between 2006 and 2014 (from CAD 1,311 to CAD 6,063).
 For many hunters this substantial rise in skin prices has transformed what were once traditional, subsistence hunts into money-driven, commercial hunts.

-High prices for quality polar bear skins entices more hunters to become involved with what are in essence “commercial” hunting activities.
-Hunters are paid considerably more for good quality skins.
+High prices for quality polar bear skins entices more hunters to become involved in what are in essence “commercial” hunting activities.
+Native hunters are paid considerably more for good quality skins.
 Like trophy hunters they therefore target the biggest, strongest and healthiest bears.

 The growing international trade in polar bear skins, particularly to China, presents a serious, immediate and largely unrecognized threat to the species.